hershdhami/ecommerce/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

 ## Video of what it looks like
-- Note: Unlike other projects this was one of my first javascript projects so it was made with the help of a tutorial

 ![](https://gyazo.com/3a12700038572d25c4726802dee299ee.gif)